-Will the Court appoint an attorney for me if I file a Section 2241 petition?
+Will the Court appoint an attorney for me if I file a Section 2254 petition?

-You are permitted to ask the Court to appoint counsel for you.
+You may ask the Court to appoint counsel for you.
 But, be aware that there is an important difference between criminal and civil cases.
 A defendant in a criminal prosecution is entitled to legal counsel under the United States Constitution; therefore, the Court must provide an attorney to a criminal defendant if he or she is unable to afford an attorney.